laverdet/isolated-vm/README.md

 perform network requests or any other potentially dangerous interactions with the outside world.
 Nevertheless, there are always new and exciting ways to crash, hang, exploit, or otherwise disrupt a v8 engine process with plain old JavaScript.
 Your application must be resilient to these kinds of issues and attacks.
-It's a good idea to keep instances of `isolated-vm` in a different nodejs process than other critical infrastructure.
+It's therefore a good idea to keep instances of `isolated-vm` in a different nodejs process than other critical infrastructure.

 If [advanced persistent threats](https://en.wikipedia.org/wiki/Advanced_persistent_threat) are within your threat model it's a very good idea to architect your application using a foundation